Formlabs: Form 4 and Form 4B

 On April 17th, 2024, Formlabs announced its fourth generation printer the Form 4.
 This is the first Formlabs printer to use a LCD screen as opposed to lasers used in the first three generations of machines.

 Formlabs also announced the Form 4B for the dentistry and medical industries.
 The Form 4B is utilizes their Low Force Display (LFD) technology that uses a custom LCD and 17 other optical components, a patent pending release texture, and a composite film tank to increase print speed without sacrificing quality or reliability.

-Form 4L
+Form 4L and Form 4BL

-On October 17, 2024, Formlabs unveiled the Form 4L, its latest large-format SLA printer.
-This model is notable for being the first to utilize an LCD screen instead of lasers, enhancing printing speed and efficiency.
+On October 17, 2024, Formlabs unveiled the Form 4L and Form 4BL, its latest large-format SLA printers.
+Similar to the Form 4, this model utilizes an LCD screen instead of lasers, enhancing printing speed and efficiency.
 The Form 4L also features a developer platform that allows users to customize materials and workflows for specific applications.

+Fuse X1

+On June 9, 2026, Formlabs announced the Fuse X1, a large-format industrial SLS 3D printer with a 330 × 330 × 565 mm build volume, roughly 7.5x larger than the Fuse 1 generation printers.
+The system introduced Adaptive Thermal Control, a new thermal architecture utilizing 13 independent thermal zones, designed to maintain stable print conditions across the build chamber, alongside Print Intelligence, an AI-powered monitoring system designed to detect anomalies and selectively halt printing on defective parts.